BeReal-Candidates/backend-go-test/doc/HOW_TO_SHARE_MY_CODE.md

 Please create a pull request for the changes that you made.
 Make sure to write in the description of the PR what you want us to know about your chosen approach, any bugs you have found and fixed.

 Finally, don’t forget to:
-- Submit your GitHub PR using the second link included in the email you received about the case study.
+- Submit your GitHub PR link using the second link included in the email you received about the case study.
 - And upload a zip file containing your final solution.

 From this stage, we considerer you have finished the task!